 The goal is to always model Graceful Engagement; however, it can be a challenge to maintain this perspective.
 You may need the support of your Core Team in the journey to come.
-Knowing your own "triggers" (those things that you know are likely to pull you away from being able to gracefully engage) can help you be ready when those situations arise.
+Know-ing your own "triggers" (things you know are likely to pull you away from being able to gracefully engage) can help you be ready when those situations arise.